HumphreyBoaGart/grackle/bin/grinstall.md

 ## `grinstall nginx`
 - Install nginx and enable it to start on boot
-- Configure nginx
+- Configure nginx and default zones, reload & restart
-- Start nginx
-- ~~Open ports 80 & 443 in UFW, flush and reload~~
+- ~~Open ports 80 & 443 in UFW, flush & reload~~
 - Leftover per-account Nginx configuration goes to `grapp` command:
-	- `grapp` will configure Nginx zone
+	- `grapp` will configure per-app Nginx zones
 	- `grapp` will grant Nginx user access to app groups

 ## `grinstall php`